tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

     return tok.count(word)
 ```

 * Once we get the counts for each word, we can put the three lists in a DataFrame.
-In order to create a chart over time, though, we need a x-axis with dates.
+In order to create a chart over time, though, we need an x-axis with dates.
 Luckily, the years of the speeches are part of each fileid—we can extract those years and turn it into a DateTime index with two lines of code:

 ```python
 dates = [i.split('-')[0] for i in ids]